worlddemocrats/federation/README.md

 # World Democrats

 Welcome to the main repository of the World Democrats!
-Our community was born out of the recognition that a new model of governance is urgently needed to address the biggest challenges of the 21st century.
-Since then, we have been laying the groundwork for a democratic world government that can effectively manage existential risks and harness technological change for the benefit of all.
+Our community was born out of the recognition that a new governance model is urgently needed to solve the world's most critical issues.
+Since then, we have been laying the groundwork for a democratic world government that can effectively manage existential risks and harness technological advancements for the benefit of all.

 ## Our Current Focus